OpenMandrivaAssociation/distribution/documents/nickname_checklist.md

 - [ ] Does ISO boot in your hardware
 - [ ] Does ISO install in your hardware
 - [ ] Is default graphical desktop useable (basics like menu, file manager, web browser) **in installed system**
+- [ ] Does everything in menu panel and system tray work
+- [ ] Do all icons on desktop work
+- [ ] Does Calamares open and work correctly
+- [ ] Do links on Calamares open correctly
+- [ ] Does Application menu open
+- [ ] Does everything in Application menu working (icons, Help, Power/Session)
+- [ ] Do all apps in Application menu at least open
+- [ ] Do all apps om OM-Welcome 'Applications' pages install and open
+- [ ] OM-Welcome do all other items in OM-Welcome work
+- [ ] OM-Welcome is information displayed correct
+- [ ] OM Control Center all entries working
+- [ ] Software Repository Selector aka: om-repo-picker working
+- [ ] Update Configuration working
+- [ ] Desktop Presets working
+- [ ] KDE System Settings are all modules working

 ## Additional comments and notes: